vinayakkulkarni/tileserver-gl/docs/deployment.rst

 Create a rule which matches ``hostname (equal)`` and ``URI Path (ends with)`` for ``.pbf`` and ``.json`` fields.
 Set cache status to eligible for cache to enable the caching and overwrite the ``Edge TTL`` with ``Browser TTL`` to be 7 days (depends on your application usage).

-This will ensure that Cloudflare will cache your tiles on Cloudflare side for seven days aswell on the client side.
-If the tileserver is down or user has no internet access it will try to use cached tiles from Cloudflare or local.
+This will ensure that your tiles are cached on the client side and by Cloudflare for seven days.
+If the tileserver is down or user has no internet access it will try to use cached tiles.

 Note that ``Browser TTL`` will overwrite expiration dates on the client device.
 If you rebuild your maps, old tiles will be rendered until it expires or cache is cleared on the client device.